NervanaSystems/ngraph/doc/sphinx/source/about.rst

 Transformers compile the graph using a combination of generic and platform-specific graph transformations.
 The result is a function that can be executed from the framework bridge.
-Under the direction of the bridge, transformers may also allocate and deallocate, well as read and write tensors under direction of the bridge.
+Under the direction of the bridge, transformers may also allocate and deallocate, as well as read and write tensors.